vrsperanza/CPY/README.md

 New precompilation tag: #raw "file"
 Includes file's content directly in code before exporting, usefull if you can only send one file instead of a project - intended for  templates at competitive coding.

-Can be compiled alongside normal cpp files, so hybrid projects are possible cpy can also compile pure cpp projects, it will automatically link files and compile them intelligently
+Can be compiled alongside normal cpp files, so hybrid projects are possible <br />
+CPY can also compile pure cpp projects, it will automatically link files and compile them intelligently

 Only edits clones of the source files in a separate folder